w-duffy/june-24-section-2-resources/mod-6/19-week/1-day/README.md

 ## **_You will be required to have 4 features for this project, 2 full CRUD and 2 partial CRUD_**

-You must produce 3 design documents for approval by your project advisor this week.
-All of these docs should be added to your project's wiki on GitHub, and be reviewed by your Instructor there.
+You must produce 3 design documents for approval by your instructor this week.
+All of these docs should be added to your project's wiki on GitHub, and will be reviewed by your instructor there.

 - Feature list
 - User stories